The path to a financial comeback

 5. Bad financial decisions

-During the current period of economic stress and health risk, judgement can become clouded.
+During a period of economic stress and health risk, judgement can become clouded.
 Avoid making impulsive short-term decisions.
 Lean on your financial advisor for targeted and customized information.
 They know you and your situation and can provide personalized financial advice.

 Estimated cost of most negative setback